 1-3-minute video showing application being used with voice over detailing how the application works.
 Please note, because we are not requiring you to submit a complete application, feel free to submit a work in progress or a conceptual design.
 The best way to complete this portion of the project is by doing a screen capture of your app in action.
 You can find mobile applications that will easily allow you to do this.
 Search for Screen Recorder in your app store.
 Email email@example.com with any questions or for suggested recorder applications.

-Submit written description and video to email@example.com midnight May 1st, 2019.
+Submit written description and video to firstname.lastname@example.org by midnight May 1st, 2020.

 This is your work and you can do with it what you want.
 You wrote it, you own it.
 LiveWell RERC will NOT make claims on any work submitted to the app competition.
 Applicants agree to have their submissions posted to the LiveWell RERC website.